Vidhi-Rathod/Vidhi-Rathod/README.md

 My journey into research really took off during my coursework in **"Quantum Computing for Many-body Systems"** earning **Grade of 8/10** was a turning point for me.
 It's where I gained experience in quantum algorithms, encoding schemes and quantum simulations.
 Buidling on that foundation, I worked on projects titled **"Shell Model study of 58-Ni using Variation Quantum Eigensolver (VQE)"** and **"Time Evolution of Quantum States Using Quantum Computing""**.

 #### Extra-Cirricular 🏆
-Beyond the lab, I am a dedicated leader and athelete, serving as **Secretary (Volleyball) and General Secretary (Wellness Center) at IIT Roorkee** has helped me in management skills and in bulding a holistic professional personality.
+Beyond the lab, I am a dedicated leader and athelete, serving as **Secretary (Volleyball) and General Secretary (Wellness Center) at IIT Roorkee** has helped me in management skills and in building a holistic professional personality.

 #### I'm currently working on 🔭
 **Angular Momentum Algebra on Quantum Computers**, drafting the manuscript of my research work.